stargate/stargate-mongoose/README.md

 Prerequisites:
 npm, node, Docker (for testing the sample app locally using docker compose)
 - Start `Docker` on your local.
-- Execute the script ``bin/start_json_api_server.sh`` and wait for it to complete, which starts a simple JSON API Server on local with a DSE 6.8 (DataStax Enterprise) as database backend.
+- Execute the script ``bin/start_json_api.sh`` and wait for it to complete, which starts a simple JSON API on local with a DSE 6.8 (DataStax Enterprise) as database backend.
 - Make a directory called `sample-app`
 - `cd sample-app`
 - `npm init && npm install express mongoose stargate-mongoose`